Website privacy & cookie policy

 Where we store your personal data and International Transfers

-The data that we collect from you may be transferred to, and stored at, a destination outside the UK/European Economic Area (“EEA”), including to the US and other countries which may have a lower standard of data protection laws compared to the laws in your country of residence.
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
-By submitting your personal data to us, you agree to this transfer, storing or processing.
-We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy policy.
-Elementis uses standard contractual clauses in the form approved by the European Commission to transfer your personal data between its European and non-European affiliates (https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32004D0915)and between its European affiliates and non-European data processors (https://eur-lex.europa.eu/legal-content/en/TXT/?uri=CELEX%3A32010D0087) unless another lawful safeguard is applicable.
-The European Commission approved standard contractual clauses are available here.
+The data that we collect from you may be transferred to, and stored at, a destination outside the UK/European Economic Area (“EEA”), including to the US and other countries which may have a lower standard of data protection compared to the laws in your country of residence.
+Your personal data may also be processed by personnel operating outside the EEA who work for us or any of our affiliates, and/or for any of our suppliers/service providers.
+By submitting your personal data to us, you agree to this transfer, storage and processing.

 Uses made of the information